FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/overview.rst

  Parallelization
 **********************

-The parallelization is acheived by distributing the detector NDarray elements among the workers.
+The parallelization is achieved by distributing the detector NDArray elements among the workers.
 That is this framework is presently only for functions **F** where the calculations across NDArray elements are independent of one another.
 Each worker gets a fraction of the NDArray elements.

 **********************
- Using the Frameowrk
+ Using the Framework
 **********************

 To use this framework, the user does the following,